Samantha Bond: Audiobooks

 Bond has narrated a number of audiobooks including Mary Norton's The Borrowers, Joanna Trollope's An Unsuitable Match, Anthony Horowitz's Magpie Murders and Helen Fielding's Bridget Jones's Baby: The Diaries' 'Goldeneye.
 She has most recently released S J Bennett's novel, The Windsor Knot.
 She received an Earphones Award for Magpie Murders.

 Personal life

-Bond lives in St Margarets, London, and has been married since 1989 to Alexander Hanson, with whom she has two children, Molly and Tom.
+Bond lives in St Margarets, London, and has been married since 1989 to Alexander Hanson, with whom she has two children.
 She received an honorary doctorate from the University of Northampton in 2014.